khusika/FeelIt/exampleSite/content/posts/basic-markdown-syntax/index.fr.md

 {{< admonition warning >}}
 Sorry, this article has not been completely translated into **French**.
-Welcome to take the time to propose a translation by [:(fas fa-code-branch fa-fw): making a PR](https://github.com/dillonzq/FeelIt/pulls) to the theme!
+Welcome to take the time to propose a translation by [:(fa-solid fa-code-branch fa-fw): making a PR](https://github.com/dillonzq/FeelIt/pulls) to the theme!
 {{< /admonition >}}

 {{< admonition >}}